andymangold/gd1/course-sheet.md

 Learning:
 - Public speaking
+- How to talk about art and design positively
 - How to tailor medium to message
 - All about the things your peers and classmates love